mezzolite/react-crud-frontend/README.md

 </p>
 </details>

-In the appropriate components, add code that allows a user to add a dog to the FavoriteDogs component when a DogCard is clicked.
+Add the following functionality: Clicking on a DogCard in the AdoptableDogs component adds it to FavoriteDogs component.

 <details><summary>SHOW CODE</summary>
 <p>